brettadin/spectra-app/README.md

 but right now i think i have the core model of what i need to progress onto the next part of my stec 4800 (4300? idk)

-- Next *phase* is gas phase chromotography on Gaseous H2O, CO2 and CH4. in the lab.
+- Next *phase* is gas phase chromotography on Gaseous H_2 O, CO_2 and CH_4. in the lab.
 Gotta make the procedure for that, finish the write up for this.

--  Collect spectral data for the new lamps we ordered in the lab, H2O, CO, Hydrogen, H/He mix (star emulation lamp) and an air lamp.
+-  Collect spectral data for the new lamps we ordered in the lab, H_2 O, CO, Hydrogen, H/He mix (star emulation lamp) and an air lamp.

 -  I'm also going to continue to collect spectral data of the sun by hand at different times/days/conditions.